Moesif/apidocs/source/includes/management-api/_management-api.md

 |--|--|
 |`api.moesif.com/v1`|`localhost:9500/api`

-If you're using the [Moesif secure proxy](https://www.moesif.com/docs/platform/secure-proxy/), the base URL is `http://localhost:9500/api` assuming it's running on port `9500`.
-Do not include the /v1 path segment when using secure proxy.
+If you're using the [Moesif's Secure Proxy](https://www.moesif.com/docs/platform/secure-proxy/) feature, the base URL is `http://localhost:9500/api`, assuming it's running on port `9500`.
+Do not include the /v1 path segment when using Secure Proxy.

 <a href="https://www.moesif.com/terms">Terms of service</a>

 ## Authentication

-Your Management API token must be added to the request _Authorization_ header using the following format:
+- Your Management API token must be added to the request <strong>Authorization</strong> header using the following format:

 `curl -X POST -H 'Authorization: Bearer YOUR_MANAGEMENT_API_KEY' https://api.moesif.com/v1`

-You can generate a Management API Key from the bottom left menu by logging into Moesif and clicking on "API Keys" from the bottom left menu.
+You can generate a Management API Key by logging into Moesif and clicking on <strong>API Keys</strong> from the bottom left menu.
+On the <strong>API Keys</strong> screen, you can use the <strong>Management API Key</strong> pane to generate the key.

 |Scope|Scope Description|
 |---|---|